AlexKratky/vue-camera-lib/README.md

 ## Contributing

-Pull requests are welcome, because currently I do not plan to make any changes.
+Pull requests are welcomed because currently, I do not plan to make any changes.

 ## With ❤️ by Alex Kratky

 [Contact webpage](https://alexkratky.com/)

-This package was inpired by [vue-web-cam](https://www.npmjs.com/package/vue-web-cam)
+This package was inspired by [vue-web-cam](https://www.npmjs.com/package/vue-web-cam)